JetBrains/resharper-formatter-quirks/README.md

 [![JetBrains official project](https://jb.gg/badges/official.svg)](https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub)

-This is a plugin that accumulates some of the quirkier formatting-related features.
-You can see the full list of user requests deemed *quirky enough* over at [ReSharper YouTrack](https://youtrack.jetbrains.com/issues?q=tag:%20format-plugin-candidate%20)
+This is a plugin that shows hot to implement some of the quirkier formatting-related features.

 This Rider/ReSharper plugin consists of two parts:
 * The rider part (`rider-plugin`): essentially a stub that sets up the ReSharper plugin for Rider and acts as a build bootstrap with its gradle configuration.